Stargazing in Style: The Best Telescope Under 200 Dollars

 The AstroMaster is known to produce quality results in both bright conditions and low visibility.
 This model is excellent for casual and recreational use, and avid adventures.
 I've come across a professional guide or two that relies on it faithfully.

-Portable, affordable and entry level, the SkyScanner's a relatively compact telescope.
-But that makes it perfect for travel and easy storage, something a lot of people don't think about when buying one of these babies.
+Portable, affordable, and entry level, the SkyScanner's a relatively compact telescope.
+But that makes it perfect for travel and easy storage, something a lot of people don't think about when buying an inexpensive telescope.

 For its size, the SkyScanner produces stunning views of the nighttime sky.
 With a 100 mm aperture, a 400 mm focal length and three eyepieces, expect a nice range of magnifications.